surister/cratedb-guide/docs/home/index.md

 :padding: 2
 :class-title: sd-fs-5

-Want to dive deep into CrateDB?
-Explore the comprehensive reference manual.

-At the core of CrateDB Cloud sits CrateDB, the open-source, distributed, and scalable SQL database system designed for storing and analyzing massive amounts of data in real-time, even with complex queries.

-Based on Lucene and inherited from Elasticsearch/OpenSearch, CrateDB supports time series, documents, and vectors, combining the simplicity of SQL with the scalability of a distributed architecture.
+Explore our comprehensive reference manual for detailed information and guidance on using CrateDB, the open-source database system at the core of CrateDB Cloud.
 :::

 :::{grid-item-card} {material-outlined}`link;1.7em` Client Libraries